collectiveaccess/providence/README.md

 CollectiveAccess is freely available under the open source GNU Public License version 3.

-### About CollectiveAccess 1.7.15
+### About CollectiveAccess 1.7.16

-Version 1.7.15 is a maintenance release with these bug fixes and minor improvements:
+Version 1.7.16 is a maintenance release with these bug fixes and minor improvements:
-* Fix for issue preventing correct display of relationship types for self-relationships (Eg. entity-entity relationships)
+* Fix for issue preventing correct display of relationship types for non-self-relationships (Eg. object-entity relationships)
-* Fix broken page navigation in list item editor (GitHub issue #1346)
-* Allow apostrophes in email addresses for new users (GitHub issue #347)
-* Resolve issues with formatting of nested relationship types (GitHub #1193)
-* Minor fixes to DACS and Darwin Core profiles
-* Prevent potential XSS issue in error handler
-* Resolve Tilepic processing issues with images having EXIF orientation set that would result in illegible zoomable images.
 * Update vendor libraries to incorporate security fixes
-* Updated PDF output components for compatibility with new vendor libraries
-* Update logo graphics
+* Fix issue where detection of PDFs using Zend_PDF library option would throw a fatal error

 Note that this version is not yet compatible with PHP version 8.
 Please use versions 7.3 or 7.4.